$319.38 Million in Sales Expected for Ryman Hospitality Properties, Inc. (NYSE:RHP) This Quarter

-Brokerages expect Ryman Hospitality Properties, Inc. (NYSE:RHP) to post $319.38 million in sales for the current quarter, according to Zacks.
-Four analysts have provided estimates for Ryman Hospitality Properties’ earnings.
-The highest sales estimate is $336.50 million and the lowest is $299.58 million.
-Ryman Hospitality Properties posted sales of $126.52 million in the same quarter last year, which suggests a positive year over year growth rate of 152.4%.
-The firm is scheduled to report its next earnings results after the market closes on Thursday, February 24th.
+Equities analysts expect that Ryman Hospitality Properties, Inc. (NYSE:RHP) will announce sales of $319.38 million for the current quarter, Zacks Investment Research reports.
+Four analysts have made estimates for Ryman Hospitality Properties’ earnings, with estimates ranging from $299.58 million to $336.50 million.
+Ryman Hospitality Properties reported sales of $126.52 million during the same quarter last year, which indicates a positive year-over-year growth rate of 152.4%.
+The business is expected to announce its next earnings results after the market closes on Thursday, February 24th.

-According to Zacks, analysts expect that Ryman Hospitality Properties will report full year sales of $881.72 million for the current year, with estimates ranging from $861.52 million to $900.00 million.
-For the next year, analysts anticipate that the business will report sales of $1.59 billion, with estimates ranging from $1.54 billion to $1.68 billion.
-Zacks’ sales averages are a mean average based on a survey of analysts that cover Ryman Hospitality Properties.
+On average, analysts expect that Ryman Hospitality Properties will report full year sales of $881.72 million for the current financial year, with estimates ranging from $861.52 million to $900.00 million.
+For the next year, analysts anticipate that the company will post sales of $1.59 billion, with estimates ranging from $1.54 billion to $1.68 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that cover Ryman Hospitality Properties.

-Ryman Hospitality Properties (NYSE:RHP) last posted its quarterly earnings results on Sunday, October 31st.
-The real estate investment trust reported ($0.16) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.33) by $0.17.
-The company had revenue of $306.91 million for the quarter, compared to analyst estimates of $280.60 million.
+Ryman Hospitality Properties (NYSE:RHP) last issued its earnings results on Sunday, October 31st.
+The real estate investment trust reported ($0.16) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.33) by $0.17.
+The company had revenue of $306.91 million for the quarter, compared to analysts’ expectations of $280.60 million.
 Ryman Hospitality Properties had a negative net margin of 36.42% and a negative return on equity of 352.82%.
-The business’s quarterly revenue was up 336.9% on a year-over-year basis.
-During the same period last year, the business posted ($1.09) EPS.
+The firm’s revenue was up 336.9% compared to the same quarter last year.
+During the same period in the prior year, the company earned ($1.09) earnings per share.

+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Metropolitan Life Insurance Co NY lifted its holdings in Ryman Hospitality Properties by 0.9% in the 3rd quarter.
+Metropolitan Life Insurance Co NY now owns 17,910 shares of the real estate investment trust’s stock valued at $1,499,000 after acquiring an additional 152 shares during the last quarter.
+Commonwealth Equity Services LLC lifted its holdings in Ryman Hospitality Properties by 5.7% in the 3rd quarter.
+Commonwealth Equity Services LLC now owns 3,216 shares of the real estate investment trust’s stock valued at $269,000 after acquiring an additional 174 shares during the last quarter.
+FMR LLC lifted its holdings in Ryman Hospitality Properties by 24.5% in the 1st quarter.
+FMR LLC now owns 997 shares of the real estate investment trust’s stock valued at $82,000 after acquiring an additional 196 shares during the last quarter.
+M&T Bank Corp lifted its holdings in Ryman Hospitality Properties by 9.3% in the 3rd quarter.
+M&T Bank Corp now owns 2,961 shares of the real estate investment trust’s stock valued at $248,000 after acquiring an additional 253 shares during the last quarter.
+Finally, First Republic Investment Management Inc. lifted its holdings in Ryman Hospitality Properties by 9.3% in the 3rd quarter.
+First Republic Investment Management Inc. now owns 3,062 shares of the real estate investment trust’s stock valued at $256,000 after acquiring an additional 261 shares during the last quarter.
+93.27% of the stock is owned by institutional investors.

 Ryman Hospitality Properties, Inc is a real estate investment trust, which engages in owning and operating group-oriented, destination hotel assets in urban and resort markets.
 It operates through the following segments: Hospitality, Entertainment, and Corporate and Other.
 The Hospitality segment includes directly-owned hotel properties and hotel operations, as well as the Gaylord Rockies joint venture.